thanneken/SpectralRTI_Toolkit/README.md

 * Option to use custom image (or stack) for chrominance
 * Consult users about options stored in preferences file
 * Clears some variables between runs to facilitate continous use without restarting ImageJ

+Features added in the December 19, 2016 update:

+* Enhanced support for transmissive and floresence captures
+* Revised expected directory structure
+* Adds companion macro to curate files exported by Photoshoot